 What we got - Found it to be very weak and somewhat watery on initial entry with an aromatic sweet seasoning.
 Mav thought it to actually taste like sprayed perfume on the tongue.
 Again not what we were expecting.

 What they say we should get - Crisp, yet soft & smooth, fresh fruit, hints of apple

 What we got – Extremely short and disappears in an instant.
 Does not stay around long enough for an opinion to form on any additional flavours

 What they say we should get - Soft & smooth

-As you can probably tell, both the Gents have really struggled with nailing this bourbon with any positive thoughts.
+As you can probably tell, the Gents have really struggled nailing this bourbon with any positive thoughts.
 Mav summarised this drink as being a ‘ghost’ bourbon, no body or substance.
-It is a remarkably unimpressive drink with very few positive attributes.
+It is, we are sad to say, a remarkably unimpressive drink with very few positive attributes.

-Four Roses Yellow Label is inexpensive and the entry level offering from Four Roses but we have both found other much cheaper bourbons out there which have a far greater depth of flavour.
-All whiskey is worth trying and you may actually love it, so there is no reason not to buy it for your collection, but maybe keep it for a long drink, or just invest a few more pennies for the much better small batch version.
+Yellow Label is inexpensive and the entry level offering from Four Roses but we have both found other, much cheaper bourbons, out there which have a far greater depth of flavour.
+All whiskey is worth trying at least once, and you may actually love it, so there is no reason not to buy it for your collection, but maybe keep it for a long drink or just invest a few more pennies for the much better small batch version.
 We still love Four Roses, we just don't love this particular offering of theirs.

 3 out of 10 - Mav